Caye Caulker, Belize

 meander back from your day’s tour, you will find many children with baskets

 selling an assortment of hot, fresh, home-baked coconut breads, pies and cakes.
+As the new century emerges,

 Locals